lalithbhima/arogyaai/README.md

 # 🌿 ArogyaAI — Intelligent Health Companion App

 ArogyaAI is a multilingual, AI-powered mobile health assistant designed to make preventive care, diagnostics, and health education accessible for everyone.
-Built with **React Native + Expo**, it empowers users to manage their wellness, understand symptoms, schedule reminders, and access ethical, family-centric, and global health resources — all in one app.
+Built with **React Native**, it empowers users to manage their wellness, understand symptoms, schedule reminders, and access ethical, family-centric, and global health resources — all in one app.

 ---